 The neuroscience behind recalling emotional memories

 Researchers like Dr. Daniela Schiller and her colleagues at New York’s Mt.
 Sinai Medical Center have learned that emotional memories are not recorded and stored like videos.
 Rather, our brains record the key facts and feelings and use them to reconstruct memories when prompted.
+This process is similar to opening a file stored on your computer’s hard drive.

-Neuroscientists produced fearful memories in lab animals of seeing a predator’s shadow or receiving a shock in a specific location.
+Neuroscientists produced in lab animals fearful memories of seeing a predator’s shadow or receiving a shock in a specific location.
 The frightened creatures avoided that place.
 Researchers immediately administered a drug that inhibits proteins used by the brain to reconsolidate memories.
 Afterwards, the animals calmly went right back to an area they had once fearfully avoided.

 These chemicals are either toxic to humans or impractical to use, so Dr. Schiller’s team investigated whether a psychological procedure could accomplish the same thing.
 In two different clinical trials, it did.